tonethar/IGME-235-Shared/sg/sg-2.md

     6E.
 How many characters are in the ASCI Latin-1 character set?

     6F.
-How many characters are in Uincode character set?
+How many characters are in Unicode character set?

     6G.
 The purpose of HTML is to add structure and ____________ to the content.
 It is not intended to describe how the content should *look*.